softlion/NotionSharp/README.md

   port: 5080
 ```

-### Cloning the template using dotnetcore
+### Cloning the website template

-Issue these commands to create your own notion blog demo.
+Issue these commands to create your customized notion website.
 Replace the fake credentials with yours.

 ```
 md DemoNotionBlog